 North West REC Has Long History of Offering Energy Efficiency Programs

 Iowa’s locally owned electric cooperatives have a long history of supporting energy efficiency; in fact, we’ve been offering cost-effective energy efficiency programs since the late 1980s.
-These programs include rebates and incentives for various energy-efficient products, such as LED lighting, variable speed motors & geo thermal heat pumps.
+These programs include rebates and incentives for various energy-efficient products, such as variable speed motors & geo thermal heat pumps.
 North West REC (NWREC) also offers programs designed to reduce electric demand, such as Beat the Peak and Switch Makes Cents.
 Additionally, your electric cooperative continues to upgrade facilities to maximize efficiency, including more efficient transformers and upgrades to substations.
 Generating, transmitting, and distributing electricity more efficiently helps NWREC manage costs more effectively, ultimately resulting in lower utility bills for our members.

 Iowa’s electric cooperatives support energy efficiency as part of our continuing commitment to the cooperative principles.
 First, every electric cooperative is democratically controlled by its members, who elect local representatives from amongst themselves to serve on the cooperative board.
 These board members, in turn, actively participate in governance and long-term decision-making, including investments in energy efficiency programs.
 By maintaining local control over energy efficiency, these programs can be tailored to meet the specific needs of the members and communities we serve.